valeriansaliou/bloom/README.md

 **Important: Bloom works great if your API implements REST conventions.
 Your API needs to use HTTP read methods, namely `GET`, `HEAD`, `OPTIONS` solely as read methods (do not use HTTP GET parameters as a way to update data).**

+:newspaper: The Bloom project has been announced in [a post on my personal journal](https://journal.valeriansaliou.name/publishing-bloom-an-http-rest-api-caching-middleware/).

 ![Bloom](https://valeriansaliou.github.io/bloom/images/bloom.jpg)

 ## Who uses it?